researchart/rose6icse/submissions/reusable/junwenyang/README.md

-The artifact has been published as a project on open science framework with DOI `10.17605/OSF.IO/YAEFH`.

 This artifact for our companion paper “Managing data constraints in database-backed web applications (#278)” includes the data-constraint analysis tools we developed and raw data produced by our user study.
-We hope this artifact can demonstrate the use of our data-constraint analysis tools to reviewers and potential users.
+We hope this artifact can demonstrate the use of our data-constraint analysis tools to reviewers, as well as be useful to users who might be interested in performing similar analysis on different applications.

+The artifact has been published as a docker image on Docker Hub with the [link](http://bit.ly/docker-image-278).

 ## What's inside the artifact:

-Inside the artifact, we wrap up all our scripts with runnable environment into a docker image, and we upload all related materials to our open science framework project:
+Inside the artifact, we wrap up all our scripts with runnable environment into a docker image, for reusability.
+In addition, for availability, we upload this image as well as all related materials (including the companion paper) to our open science framework project.

+Below are details of what is included in each part:

-### The docker image for  reusing and re-purposing:
+### The docker image contains the following, to faciliate reuse and repurposing:

   1. The source code of our data-constraint analysis tools.

   2. Benchmarks used in our paper to evaluate our data-constraint analysis tools, including

-     * The source code of 12 open-source Ruby-on-Rails applications that we evaluate data-constraint analysis tools upon, under `main278/formatchecker/apps/`
+     * The source code of 12 open-source Ruby-on-Rails applications that we evaluate in our study, under `/home/main278/formatchecker/apps/`

      * The 114 issues collected from the bug tracking system of the 12 applications.

-  3. The [questionnaires](http://bit.ly/user-questionnaire) and [results of our user study](http://bit.ly/error-message-user-study) is located at `/home/main278/user-study`.
+  3. The [questionnaires](http://bit.ly/user-questionnaire) and [results of our user study](http://bit.ly/error-message-user-study), located at `/home/main278/user-study`.

-  4. The environment to run the scripts.
+  4. The necessary environment to run the scripts.

-  With the provided materials, the reviewers can reproduce all the results presented in our paper `main-278` Managing data constraints in database-backed web applications.
-Also, other users can clone their rails projects to the docker container, and apply our tools to extract constraints.
+  We also include instructions to enable reviewers to reproduce all the results presented in our paper ` main-278 Managing data constraints in database-backed web applications`, using the scripts in the docker image.

-### The open science framework [project](https://osf.io/yaefh/) with DOI: `10.17605/OSF.IO/YAEFH`  for availability.
+### The open science framework [project](https://osf.io/yaefh/) with DOI: `10.17605/OSF.IO/YAEFH` contains the following, for availability:

-  1. The docker image uploaded as 4 tar file: data-constraint-dockera[a,b,c,d], which enables you to run the docker image without the dockerhub.
+  1. The docker image, referenced above, uploaded as a 4-part tar file: data-constraint-dockera[a,b,c,d], which enables users to run the docker image without needing dockerhub.

      * You can merge four tar files into one tar by `$ cat data-constraint-dockera* > data-constraint-docker.tar`

      * And extract the tar file by `tar xvf data-constraint-docker.tar`.

-  2. The source code of our data-constraint analysis tools in `data-constraint-checker-1.0.tar.gz`, including different parameters to analyze different aspects of constraints:
+  2. A copy of the source code of our data format checker (in case users wish to use it outside docker), in `data-constraint-checker-1.0.tar.gz`, including different parameters to analyze different aspects of constraints:

-     * --lastest, extract all constraints in the latest version of the applications
+     * `--latest`, extract all constraints in the latest version of the applications
-     * --tva, analyze the evolution of constraints change
+     * `--tva`, analyze the evolution of constraints change
-     * --single, compare the constraints across layer
+     * `--single`, compare the constraints across layer

   3. The final version of our paper `main-278` uploaded as `data-format-bug.pdf`.